 Explanation for Dummies

 Imagine you’re too lazy to go to the mall, so instead, you open your phone, click a few buttons, and boom — socks, pizza, or a llama onesie shows up at your door.
 That, my friend, is e-commerce.
 It’s like shopping in your pajamas while lying upside down on your couch — because you can.
-Basically, it’s the magical internet vending machine that never closes and never judges your 3 a.m. snack decisions.
+It’s the magical internet vending machine that never closes and never judges your 3 a.m. snack decisions.